 - Right to access – An electronic copy of an individual’s personal data (and how it’s being used) must be provided upon request and free of charge.

-- Right to erasure (aka right to be forgotten) – Failure to justify the continued processing of personal data gives individuals the right to have it deleted.
+- Right to erasure (aka right to be forgotten) – Failure to justify the continued processing of personal data gives individuals the legal right to have it deleted.

 - Data portability – Upon an individual’s request, you must transmit their personal data to another company on their behalf.

-- Breach notification – Within 72 hours of a data breach any affected individuals must be notified.
+- Breach notification – Within 72 hours of a data breach, any affected individuals must be notified.

 New in 2019

 GDPR enforcement and penalties use a tiered approach based on company size and severity of the infraction.
 The maximum fine is, “4% of annual global turnover or €20 million (whichever is greater).”
 Note that “turnover” means revenue, not profit – so this can affect every dollar earned anywhere in the world, not just those earned in Europe and not just those that flow through to the bottom line.
 Penalties can be applied to both data controllers and processors.
-This is another reason why it makes good business sense to ensure you are GDPR compliant, even if you don’t have users or customers in Europe yet.
+This is another reason why it makes good business sense for startups to ensure they are GDPR compliant, even if they don’t have users or customers in Europe yet.

 Cyber Security and Data Privacy 101 for Early Stage Founders